66kesara99/blott-web-assessment/README.md

 ## Features

 - Fetches and displays real-time financial news from finhub.io
+- Using Next.js cache with Incremental Static Regeneration (ISR) to reduce API load
 - Responsive design for desktop and mobile
 - Skeleton loading states for smooth UX
 - SEO-optimized with Next.js metadata
 - Modular, type-safe codebase using TypeScript and Zod
+- Unit testing with Vitest

 ## Getting Started